 - field enumeration using mobile devices (OpenDataKit and OpenMapKit)

 POSM also includes software downloads and other useful apps for mapping and mobile data collection:

 - AppLock (to prevent volunteers from using up cell data for social networking, etc)

 This means that any and all parts of a mapping workflow can happen offline.
 A user can pre-download files for an area of interest and then take POSM to the field.
 Mappers can do any and all of the following: fly a drone, process the imagery, use that to conduct a mapathon and create a base map, conduct a phone-based survey, add local detail to the base map with either paper-based or mobile phone-based methods, and pull the resulting data from the phones onto a local server.
 This cycle can be repeated over and over again to build off of field efforts.
 When a project finishes, users take POSM back to an area with internet and push the changes into OpenStreetMap and other relevant places.

 POSM has been used for mapping in West Africa, Sri Lanka, Comoros, Ecuador, and Seattle.
 It also has potential for use as a secure data-sharing tool (e.g. local intranet for disconnected areas) and many other applications.
-Additional software can be integrated into the devices; contact us for more information.
+Additional software can be integrated into the devices.